Kalifornia-ai/Kalifornia-ai/README.md

 I’m an **Embedded Systems Engineer** passionate about building intelligent, efficient systems that bridge hardware and software.
 My work spans **IoT**, **Edge AI**, **real-time systems**, and **low-power embedded design**.

-Currently pursuing an MSc in Embedded Systems, I focus on low-power wireless and edge computing architectures.
+Currently pursuing an MSc in Electrical and Computer Engineering, I focus on low-power wireless and edge computing architectures.
 I thrive at the intersection of **hardware efficiency** and **AI-driven intelligence**.

 ---